topmiamisoftware/shopify-seo-image-ai-optimizer/README.md

     This Optimizer will:
 </p>
 <ul>
-    <li>Query products from your Shopify URL saving the IDS, handles, image URLs (for the product, not its variants), and placement of the image.</li>
+    <li>Query products from your Shopify Store saving the IDS, handles, image URLs (for the product, not its variants), and placement of the image.
+Save into a CSV.</li>
     <li>Download all your images from said URLs and shard them using the unique product handles that your shopify store uses.</li>
     <li>Resize, compress, and save said images to webp format.</li>
     <li>Make calls to Google Gemini to figure out what's in each image, with a custom prompt, and rename your image according to what's in them, adhering to technical SEO strandards.</li>